yaronf/I-D/STAR-Delegation/draft-ietf-acme-star-delegation.md

 }
 ~~~

-The IdO SHOULD copy any "recurrent-*" field from the NDC request into the
+The IdO SHOULD copy the "auto-renewal" object (if it exists) from the
+NDC request into the
 related STAR request to the ACME CA.

 When the validation of the identifiers has been successfully completed and the